 - Community discounts provided through 25Score card.

-To receive your ASO sticker and get access to the community discounts please go to Student Life office in T700 E1.
+To receive your ASO sticker and get access to the community discounts please go to the HUB.
 Student ID and proof of purchase is required.

 Parking Permit Refunds